acalcutt/WifiDB/README.md

 		1.)
 Create tools directory (ex. /opt/wdbtools/)
 		2.)
 Copy the /wifidb/tools folder into the tools directory created in step 1 3.)
 Copy the /wifidb/wifidb folder into your website root directory 4.)
-Create a blank mysql (ex. wifi) database and import the 'blank_db.sql' file.
+Create a blank mysql database(ex. wifi) and import the 'blank_db.sql' file.
 		5.)
-Create a mysql user that has access to the table created in step 4 4.)
+Create a mysql user that has access to the database created in step 4 4.)
 Update your daemon config file, [tools]/daemon.config.inc.php 5.)
 Update your website config file, [webroot]wifidb/lib/config.inc.php